-This initiation process, typically carried out in person by a CPI data collector, involves selecting a specific item to be priced from the category that has been designated to be priced at that store.
+This initiation process typically carried out in person by a CPI data collector, involves selecting a specific item to be priced from the category that has been designated to be priced at that store.
 For example, suppose a particular grocery store has an outlet where cheese will be priced.
 A particular type of cheese item will be chosen, with its likelihood of being selected roughly proportional to its popularity.
-If, for example, cheddar cheese in 8 oz. packages makes up 70 percent of the sales of cheese, and the same cheese in 6 oz. packages accounts for 10 percent of all cheese sales, and the same cheese in 12 oz. packages accounts for 20 percent of all cheese sales, then the 8 oz. package will be 7 times as likely to be chosen as the 6 oz. package.
+If, for example, cheddar cheese in 8 oz. packages makes up 70 percent of the sales of cheese, and the same cheese in 6 oz. packages account for 10 percent of all cheese sales, and the same cheese in 12 oz. packages accounts for 20 percent of all cheese sales, then the 8 oz. package will be 7 times as likely to be chosen as the 6 oz. package.
 After probabilities are assigned, one type, brand, and container size of cheese is chosen by an objective selection process based on the theory of random sampling.
 The particular kind of cheese that is selected will continue to be priced each month in the same outlet.

 This item will be repriced, monthly or bimonthly, until it is replaced after four years through sample rotation.
 Repricing is usually done in person but may be done via telephone or the internet.
 The process of selecting individual quotes results in the sample as a whole containing a wide variety of specific items of a category roughly corresponding to consumer purchases.
 So the cheese sample (or the new vehicle sample, the television sample, etc.) contains a wide variety of styles and brands of cheese, vehicles, televisions, etc.

 2. Determine the Basket’s Cost

 Once the goods and services in the basket have been set, the next step is to calculate all the current prices of the items in the basket.
 Since we keep the weights and items in the basket fixed, the only thing that will change over time is the price.
 This kind of set up allows us to separate price fluctuations over the years.